 [Issue 600: Visiting the graves

-(The) issue, and we recommend the visiting of graves and it is obliged (farḍ), even if only once, that would be no problem.
+And we recommend the visiting of graves and it is obliged (farḍ), even if only once, that would be no problem.
 (And the position) with that of visiting a Muslim grave or that of an intimate (relative who was) polytheist, man and woman alike?
-It is established with what has been narrated from the channel of Muslim:
+It is established with what we have narrated from the channel of Muslim:

-Abu Bakr ibn Abi Shayba narrated to us Muḥammad ivn Fadeel narrated to us from Abu Sinān and he is Dirār ibn Murra, from Muḥārib ibn Dithār from Ibn Buraydah from his father, he said: The Messenger of Allah peace be upon him said: I prohibited you from visiting the graves, but (now) you may visit them.
+Abu Bakr ibn Abi Shayba narrated to us Muḥammad ibn Fuḍeel narrated to us from Abu Sinān and he is Dirār ibn Murra, from Muḥārib ibn Dithār from Ibn Buraydah from his father, he said: The Messenger of Allah peace be upon him said: I prohibited you from visiting the graves, but (now) you may visit them.

 Abu Bakr ibn Abi Shayba narrated to us Muḥammad ibn ‘Ubayd narrated to us from Yazeed ibn Kaysān from Abu Ḥāzim from Abu Hurayrah, he said: the Prophet peace be upon him visited the grave of his mother and he wept, and moved others around him to tears, and said: I sought permission from my Lord to beg forgiveness for her but it was not granted to me, and I sought permission to visit her grave and it was granted to me so visit the graves, for that makes you mindful of death.

-In his Sunan collection of ḥadith Imām Tirmidhi cites two additional Prophetic traditions concerning this topic in the book of funerals.
+- In his Sunan collection of ḥadith Imām Tirmidhi cites two additional Prophetic traditions concerning this topic in the book of funerals.
 His comments in relation to each of them are very important and insightful and they are not always presented in full in English when this topic is discussed.
-He records:
+Some additional emphasis is presented (underlining), he records:

 Qutayba narrated to us Abu ‘Awāna narrated to us from Umar bin Abi Salama from his father from Abu Hurayrah, that the Messenger of Allah peace be upon him cursed the women who visit the graves.